 Jefferson fracture is the eponymous name given to a burst fracture of C1.
-It was originally described as a 4 part fracture with double fractures through the anterior and posterior arches, but 3-part and 2-part fractures have also been described.
+It was originally described as a four-part fracture with double fractures through the anterior and posterior arches, but three-part and two-part fractures have also been described.

 A typical mechanism of injury is diving head first into shallow water.
 Axial loading along the axis of the cervical spine results in the occipital condyles being driven into the lateral masses of C1.
 The Jefferson fracture is not normally associated with neurological deficet although spinal cord injury may occur if there is a retropulsed fragment.

 - 50% are associated with other C-spine injuries

 - 33% are associated with a C2 fracture

 - 25-50% of young children have concurrent head injury

 - extra-cranial cranial nerve injury 6

 CT demonstrates the fracture line which usually involves both the anterior and posterior arches.
 If there is injury to the transverse atlantal ligament, the atlantodens interval (ADI) increases.
 The normal ADI in the adult population is less than 3 mm; in paediatric populations, the normal distance is less than 5 mm.